Rachanasherpa/Demo_Projects/README.md

 ### How to Run
 - For SQL: Run Employee_demo.sql in any SQL environment (MySQL, PostgreSQL, etc.)
+- For SQL: Run Sales_customer.sql in any SQL environment (MySQL, PostgreSQL, etc.)
 - For Python: Run Random_guess.py in terminal
 - For Python: Run Report_generator.py in terminal